open-feature/cli/docs/commands/openfeature_init.md

 ### Options

 ```
-      --flag-source-url string   The URL of the flag source
   -h, --help                  help for init
       --override              Override an existing configuration
+      --provider-url string   The URL of the flag provider
 ```

 ### Options inherited from parent commands